-So with our wheels now churning, we landed on a few possible uses for the ground beef: meatballs (no, too lazy to roll stupid little balls all day), kofta kebabs (no, too lazy to soak the bamboo skewers and fire up grill), meatloaf (no, never made the stuff, isn’t that for old people), chili (no, its the middle of the summer you crazy brain you), lasagne (no, too filling), shepherd’s pie (no, too filling…. hey wait, WAIT!
+So with my wheels now churning, I landed on a few possible uses for the ground beef: meatballs (no, too lazy to roll stupid little balls all day), kofta kebabs (no, too lazy to soak the bamboo skewers and fire up grill), meatloaf (no, never made the stuff, isn’t that for old people), chili (no, its the middle of the summer you crazy brain you), lasagne (no, too filling), shepherd’s pie (no, too filling…. hey wait, WAIT!
 Yes!
-We can make this one work!)
+I can make this one work!)

 What is Shepherd’s Pie?

 If you are not familiar, Shepherd’s pie is basically a “meat pie.”
 A heavy meat pie filled with boring-ass carrots and peas, of which their nutritional values are rendered non-existent, topped with a thick layer of mashed potatoes which are heaped in butter, and then it gets baked into caloric, casserole-crap.
 Yay!
 Not exactly diet food, let’s just say that.
 But the problem is it still tastes reeeaaaal good when you want comfort food, which is probably why it still exists.

-So using ingredients we already had on hand, we set off to lighten this bad boy up a bit.
-We came up this fun take on shepherd’s pie that we could feel MUCH less guilty about: a shepherd’s pie with cauliflower instead of potato, lean ground beef, and loaded with fun veggies.
-We could tell based on the things we were pulling that the dish was going to take on a bit of a Tex-Mex/Southwest vibe, so we just went with it and played around!
-We loved the end result of our shepherd’s pie with cauliflower mash, and there were plenty of leftovers.
+I could tell based on the things I was pulling, that the dish was going to take on a bit of a Tex-Mex/Southwest vibe, so I just went with it and played around!
+I loved the end result of our shepherd’s pie with cauliflower mash, and there were plenty of leftovers.
 So without further ado-

 Tex-Mex Shepherd’s Pie with Cauliflower Mash

 This Shepherd’s Pie with Cauliflower is a full meal on its own, imparting tons of protein and vegetables united into one delightful package.
 However, if you want a side dish, steamed broccoli or grilled asparagus would be great with this!